 On May 16, 2016, our board of directors approved a reduction, on a 1 for 33 basis, in our authorized common stock, par value \$0.001, along with a corresponding and proportional decrease in the number of shares issued and outstanding.
-This reduction was filed with the Nevada Secretary of State on May 18, 2016, but required a review by FINRA before becoming effective in the market.
+This reduction was filed with the Nevada Secretary of State on May 18, 2016, but required a review by the Financial Industry Regulatory Authority, Inc. ("FINRA") before becoming effective in the market.
 On May 31, 2016, FINRA announced that this change took effect in the over-the-counter securities markets on June 1, 2016.

-All share information provided herein reflects the effect of the reverse stock split.
+All share information provided herein reflects the effect of the reverse stock split for all periods presented.